 I read Ray Bradbury books before I learned they were fantasy stories (Ray Bradbury claimed that Fahrenheit 451 was his only science fiction novel).

 Most of what we do in life is create.
-We're either strengthening character, fostering relationships, building a marriage, raising capable and mature children, enriching talents and abilities, discovering solutions to trials and conflicts, or expanding careers and professional capabilities.
+We're either strengthening character, fostering relationships, raising capable and mature children, enriching talents and abilities, discovering solutions to trials and conflicts, or expanding careers and professional capabilities.
 All of these are form of creation: making something that wasn’t there before.

 I became a mechanical engineer designing hydraulics for commercial and military aircraft, including unmanned bombers and fighters—which is a form of real-life science fiction.